esmasth/pyang-vscode/README.md

   it merely reinitiates the TCP connection and hence TCP server should already be initiated.

+* `pyang.trigger.tree.diagram`
+  > `pyang: Generate YANG Tree Diagram` generates the YANG Tree diagram source text corresponding to the YANG file in the active editor, and brings the generated file into focus.

+* `pyang.trigger.puml.diagram`
+  > `pyang: Generate PlantUML Diagram` generates the PlantUML diagram source text corresponding to the YANG file in the active editor, and brings the generated file into focus.

 ## Known Issues

 Missing `pyang` or older installations that do not meet requirements are not